jmandel/testing-ghpages/reference/data_model/index.md

 * Predicate names are designated by camelCase with a lower-case first character.
 Examples- sp medication or sp valueAndUnit.

-{% highlight html %}
 You may wonder why classes and predicates tend to have similar names.
 For example, we define a class sp:Medication as well as a predicate sp:medication.
 Here's why: a predicate like sp:medication is used to indicate that a clinical statement is associated with a medication; a class like sp:Medication is used to indicate that a clinical statement is a medication.
 For example, each sp:Fulfillment statement is associated with a sp:Medication statement via the predicate sp:medication.
-This makes sense when we consider a few RDF triples that expresses the basic pattern, associating a fulfillment with its medication via the sp:medication predicate:
+This makes sense when we consider a few RDF triples that expresses the basic pattern, associating a fulfillment with its medication via the sp:medication predicate

+{% highlight html %}

 _:f123 rdf:type sp:Fulfillment.   # declares a Fulfillment statement
 _:m456 rdf:type sp:Medication.    # declares a Medication statement

 _f123 sp:medication _:m456.       # links the Fulfillment to its Medication

 {% endhighlight  %}

 #Clinical Statement Types